! End Facebook Meta-tag Verification -->

 How do I audition?

-There are several ways to audition for the Training Program, once you have registered.
+There are several ways to audition for the Training Program including in-person, online, and video audition options.

 How do I register for an audition?

-Registration for the 2022 audition season can be completed from mid-November, 2021 – April 2022.
-If you do not have an ACTIVE login, follow instructions to set one up, complete the registration form, and make audition fee payment.
-You will receive an email confirmation outlining the next steps for uploading required materials – Headshot, Dance Resume, Letter of Intent, Link to Contemporary Solo, and Letter of Recommendation.
+Registration is open each audition season from mid-November to April.
+Determine which audition option works best for you, then click the registration button and follow the prompts.
+Once you have registered, you will receive a confirmation email outlining the next steps for submitting required materials – Headshot, Dance Resume, Letter of Intent, Link to Contemporary Solo, and Letter of Recommendation.

 REGISTER TO AUDITION